olegtarasov/FastText.NetWrapper/README.md

 fastText.LoadModel("model.bin");
 ```

-### Using pre-trained vectors
+### Using pretrained vectors

-To use pre-trained vectors for your supervised model, do this:
+To use pretrained vectors for your supervised model, do this:

 ```c#
 var fastText = new FastTextWrapper();